 In the last couple of years, I’ve started to notice more and more folks using stand-up desks.
-I first heard about stand-up desks on 60 minutes I think, they were doing a profile on former U.S. Secretary of Defense Donald Rumsfeld (WOW, I never thought I would have Donald Rumsfeld in a blog post).
+I first heard about stand-up desks on 60 minutes I think, they were doing a profile on former U.S. Secretary of Defence Donald Rumsfeld (WOW, I never thought I would have Donald Rumsfeld in a blog post).

 Stand-up Desk Benefits May Surprise You

-There a numerous health benefits associated with using a standing desk and one that I noticed is More energy; It’s a lot harder to get sleepy at your desk if you’re standing.
+There a numerous health benefits associated with using a standing desk, and one that I noticed is More energy; It’s a lot harder to get sleepy at your desk if you’re standing.
 Posture and core strength is another one that leads to less soreness in your back and tailbone compared to sitting for eight to ten hours a day.
 I guess standing up is more important than we think, with even Apple adding a notice on their watch to remind you to stand up.

-Here is a video that I think can explain it better than myself.
+Here is a video that, I think, can explain it better than myself.

 I knew I could not afford a desk like Donald Rumsfeld’s, so I left it and never thought about it.
-Then recently I started hearing more and more folks using stand-up desks, in particular, Chris Wahl wrote about his stand-up desk, Elevating my Pomodoro Practices: A StandDesk Review.
+Then recently I started hearing more and more folks using stand-up desks, in particular, Chris Wahl wrote about his stand-up desk, elevating my Pomodoro Practices: A Stand Desk Review.
 It got me thinking, hey maybe it’s time I should get one, and it doesn’t need to look like Donald Rumsfeld’s this one will go up and down when needed.

 I did my research and found the one I wanted, but they didn’t ship to Canada.
 Happens all the time – time to re-evaluate.
 So I found a couple of reviews online regarding the Ikea desk.
-I drove down to my nearest Ikea and what do you know – it looked great and was just what I needed.
+I drove down to my nearest Ikea and what do you know – it looked great and was just what I required.
 It was affordable, $599 CDN (… compared to other desks, this one is easy on the wallet).

 Things To Consider When Using A Stand-up Desk